20 Free Things to Do in La Jolla, California

 Kellogg Park playground for kids at La Jolla Shores Beach.

-T his lovely little playground provides a nice space for kids to run and play steps away from La Jolla Shores Beach.
-Bring a picnic (or take away from one of the nearby La Jolla Shores restaurants like the Cheese Shop) and even exercise on the huge grassy area.
+This lovely little playground provides a nice space for kids to run and play, steps away from La Jolla Shores Beach.
+Bring a picnic (or get takeout from one of the nearby La Jolla Shores restaurants like The Cheese Shop) and even exercise on the huge grassy area.

-This playground perfect for the times that you want to go to the beach and not without the sand.
+This playground is perfect for the times that you want to go to the beach but not necessarily get too sandy or in the ocean.
 Park in the sizable adjacent parking lot (though it can fill up quickly during the summer) or on the street.
-And, it’s next door fo La Jolla Shores Hotel and steps from La Jolla Beach and Tennis Club.
+And, it’s next door to La Jolla Shores Hotel and steps from La Jolla Beach and Tennis Club, which is a bonus for overnight guests.

 Kellogg Park